heyxyz/hey/docs/feature-flags.md

 # Feature Flags

-Lenster uses feature flags to control the visibility of new features.
+Hey uses feature flags to control the visibility of new features.
 This allows us to release new features to a subset of users and gradually roll them out to everyone.

 ## Using a feature flag